-Mr. Coggio is Of Counsel to the New York office of Fish & Richardson.
+Mr. Coggio is of counsel to the New York office of Fish & Richardson P.C.
 He has extensive law firm experience as a senior trial attorney and counselor and has litigated disputes across a wide range of technologies with a particular focus in chemical, pharmaceutical, medical device, and biotechnology.
-He has also been involved in cases before the International Trade Commission and in various foreign countries including Germany, Great Britain, Switzerland, Italy, and the Netherlands.
+He has also been involved in cases before the U.S. International Trade Commission and in various foreign countries including Germany, Great Britain, Switzerland, Italy, and the Netherlands.
 In addition, Mr. Coggio has also represented clients in numerous cases under the Hatch-Waxman Act and has written and lectured extensively on this and related topics in this country, Europe, Canada and Japan.
-He is presently an adjunct professor at Fordham Law School and before that, at New York Law school, where he teaches a course in patent litigation.
+He is presently an adjunct professor at Fordham Law School and, before that, at New York Law school, where he teaches a course in patent litigation.

 “Navigating to the Safe Harbor: What to Know in Advance,” Co-presenter, Fish Life Sciences Webinar Series (July 21, 2020).

 “Antitrust Implications of Biologic Patent Settlements” Co-Presenter, Fish Life Sciences Webinar, (July 7, 2020)